 Most RSI sufferers are workers who spend long hours performing the same action repetitively, resulting in overuse of the affected area.
-Office workers who spend their work days typing on the computer are most prone to experiencing the symptoms of repetitive strain injury.
+Office workers who spend their workdays typing on the computer are most prone to experiencing the symptoms of repetitive strain injury.
 Importantly, if you’re suffering from a repetitive strain injury at work and believe your employer may be to blame, you could be eligible to make an RSI claim for compensation.

 The two most important things you will need to do if you want to file an RSI claim are:

-- Prove that the employer failed in their legal duty to keep you safe from harm and was thus negligent.
+- Prove that the employer failed in their legal duty of care to keep you safe from harm and was thus negligent.

 - Prove that your repetitive strain injury was caused by these negligent work practices.

-Both of the above requirements need to be met for your RSI claim to be successful.
-If you have RSI but cannot prove that it was caused because of your employer’s negligence, then you won’t have a strong case and your chances of being awarded compensation may not be good.
+Both of the above requirements typically need to be met for your RSI claim to be successful.
+If you have RSI but cannot prove that it was caused because of your employer’s negligence, then you might not have a strong case and your chances of being awarded compensation may not be good.